-He is now a private psychologist and supervisor, but has continued to teach SFT in other courses (e.g. the Master of Mental Health (Family Therapy) at University of Qld).
+He is now a private psychologist and supervisor but has continued to teach SFT in other courses (e.g. the Master of Mental Health (Family Therapy) at the University of Qld).
 His other main interests are integration in counselling, and the use of systemic constellations in professional supervision.

-When: Friday 5 June, 5 – 7 p.m.
-Enjoy networking with other counsellors from 5.00pm.
-Topic presentation starts 5.30pm and concludes at 7.00pm
+When: Friday 5 June, 5:45 pm (AEST) Logon.
+Enjoy networking online with other counsellors from 5.45 pm.
+Topic presentation starts at 6 pm (AEST) sharp and concludes at 8 pm

 Please click on this link https://www.trybooking.com/574622 to make your online booking now and take advantage of the Early Bird Price.